WA9ONY/Pico-RP2040/README2.md

 <img align="center" width="622" height="295" src="/Images/QucsResIV.png">
 </p>

-I-V characteristic curve for 50 Ohms, 100 Ohms & 200 Ohms using two 100 Ohms resistors.
+I-V characteristic curve for 50 Ohms (two 100 Ohms resistors in parallel), 100 Ohms & 200 Ohms (two 100 Ohms resistors in series).

+Take 1 V on the x axis.
+The center of the display is 0 V on the x axis (horziontal axis) and 0 mA on the y axis (vertical axis).
+One division to the right of center is 1 V.
+The first plot is 2 V vertical, 2 V/ 100 Ohms current resistor = 20 mA.
+The second plot is 1 V vertical, 1 V/ 100 Ohms current resistor = 10 mA.
+The third plot is 0.5 V vertical, 0.5 V/ 100 Ohms current resistor = 5 mA.

 ## I-V Characteristic Curve: 50 Ohms resistor (two 100 Ohms resistors in parallel)

 <p align="center">